Ministry Leadership Program

 The formation facilitation team has expertise in group facilitation of leaders as well as on-the-ground knowledge of what it is like to lead others in the complex health, social services and aged care environments.
 This is supported by the team’s strong theological experience and understanding.

-The program consists of eight sessions delivered face-to-face, with one session delivered in online mode.
+The program consists of eight sessions delivered face-to-face, with one session delivered online.

-Each session commences at 9:30am on day one and concludes at approximately 3:30pm on day two.
-One overnight stay is required, and the cost is included in the program fee.
+Each session commences at 9.30am on day one and concludes at approximately 3.30pm on day two.
+An overnight stay is required, and the cost is included in the program fee.

-All sessions include some preparation and participants will engage in between-session activities.
+All sessions include some preparation and participants will engage with each other between each activity.

 One